-A staff member having completed a certified first aid course approved by the State of Washington, as well as a course in cardiopulmonary resuscitation (CPR) shall be present in all areas at all times.
-A complete first aid kit is kept on hand, both at the center and in each bus.
+A staff member having completed a certified first aid course approved by the State of Washington, as well as a course in cardiopulmonary resuscitation (CPR) will be present in all areas, always.
+A complete first aid kit is kept on hand, both at the center and on each bus.